igrecdoicapa/FileAndRabbitMQImportExport/README.md

 --------------------------------------------------------------------------------------

-XML and JSON examples can be found in the root folder.
+XML and JSON examples can be found in the root folder (stocks_new.xml and json.json)